 Piedra Herrada is one of three sanctuaries of the Monarch Butterfly Biosphere Reserve located in the State of Mexico.
 Located between Temascaltepec and Valle de Bravo, visitors from all over the world can experience the most spiritual experience nature can offer.
 It's a one-of-a-kind show, which you won't see anywhere else.

 On good days, it is even possible to go there by flying a paraglider.
 The itinerary is detailed in the section cross-country (xc) of the site : Saucos and Monarcas.
 Otherwise you can go there by taxi, for a well-deserved rest day, after hours of paragliding flights.
 However, avoid going there on a cloudy day, because like us, on those days, they stay quiet.
 On site, you can take a guide, who will take you to the oyamels (milkweed in French), these endemic trees, which serve as refuges.
 You can also go there on horseback, because it trudges a bit.

 Butterflies arrive in November, around the time of “the feast of the dead”.
 It's here Toussaint with us, and it's a big event in Mexico (el dia de la muertos).
 In fact, for many Mexicans, it is as if their ancestors came back to visit them.
 Their habitat is threatened by the exploitation of the forest by man.

-They leave in March for their country of origin, after having spent the winter there.
-I decided to do like them. 😉
+They go back to their home country in March, after spending the winter there.
+I decided to do the same 😉

 Do you want more ?